blockchain-lab/shared_vision_towards_programmable_economy/README.md

 # Laws for creating trust in the blockchain age

-Authors: Johan Pouwelse, Martijn de Vos, Delft University of Technology
+Johan Pouwelse and Martijn de Vos

-invite RvIG, Chamber of Commerce, Land Registry Agency.
-Possibly BC3, DNB/AFM, banks, optionally StartupDelta?
+Department of Software Technology, Delft University of Technology

 ### abstract
  (prior draft had outdated storyline)